content-management-on-rails/cmor-legacy/README.md

   * system - A system insights dashbard for active storage, delayed job, changelogs, etc.
   * tags - A flexiable tagging solution for your models
   * testimonials - Display customer testimonials and opinions
-  * transports - An import/export system for your business models (work in progress)
+  * transports - An import/export system for your business models (not installed by default) (work in progress)
   * user_area - User authentication

 ## Installation